 As an example of preserving virginity among girls, Sarkar cited the Japanese as an example- “They proudly claim that 99 percent Japanese girls remain virgin till marriage.
 Japanese society is so progressive and developed.”

 Despite the uproar, once again on January 12, he reiterated that a woman should remain virgin until she marries.
 “Unfortunately, many women are found breaking their virginity and men breaking celibacy before marriage” .
-Blaming modernity and the western society for such actions and not the narrow-mindedness of harbouring such ideals, he states that the loss of value of virginity was due to the general ignorance of the social values.
+Blaming modernity and the western society for such actions and not the narrow-mindedness of harbouring such ideas, he states that the loss of value of virginity was due to the general ignorance of the social values.

 The statements of Sarkar have not mellowed down well with people and educated masses (a categorical few), and as reported by IndiaToday.in, a faculty member from Jadhavpur University has assured that the matter has been poised before the authorities, and everything possible shall be done to ensure that justice is served.